davekinkead/thesis/paper.coffee.md

 ---

-## Structure
+## Introduction

+- introduce the idea
-- introduction about the paper & methodology
+- quality and limit the claims
+- this is an argument for epistemic skepticism about school performance

+## School Performance

 - background on school performance measurement

-- methodology
-- simulation sanity check: no movement, causal impact each way
-- simulation shifting averages: random allocation with no causal impact
-- simulation 2: random allocation with causal impact
-- compare 1 and 2
-- simulation 3: skewed allocation with negative impact
+## Methodology

-- conclusion and insights
+- a justification of agent based modelling and simulation

 ## Model

-Define the Student

-Students have academic ability measured from `0.0` to `1.0`.
-No claim is made to how this relates to IQ, EQ, drive, knowledge etc.
+We begin by modelling students.
+Students are simple creatures who have an academic ability measured from `0.0` to `1.0`.
+No claim is made to how this relates to IQ, EQ, drive, knowledge, etc. but the value is absolute rather than relative.
+It is stipulated, however, that the average ability for any new student is `0.5`.

     class Student
       constructor: (@ability) ->

-Define the School
+Next we model schools.
 Schools are modelled as collections of students upon whom they have some capacity for academic impact.
 In short, schools teach students.
 This impact results in a change in the students academic ability.
 No claim is made to how this impact comes about such as via teacher performance or curricular changes.
 The only stipulation is that the process of schooling is the sole causal mechanism of the model.
+Schools also have an id so we can keep track of them.

     class School
       constructor: (@id, @impact) ->

 The causal impact of a school on academic performance ranges from `-1.0`  to `1.0` and assumed to be fixed for the duration of the simulation.
 What does this impact score relate to exactly?
 The model is agnostic here so this could represent actual impact on academic ability, relative impact, or even counter-factual impact - how the student's ability would have changed relatie to some mean of `0.0`.

-This is the sim
+    teach = (student) ->
+      student.ability = Math.min student.ability * (1 + student.school.impact), 1.0

+!!
+Need to fix this to place bounded limits on it.

+Finally, we create a class to encapusate the simulation itself.
+We instantiate the simulation with a profile contain information about schools and student distribution.
+We then use the profile to create the students and schools as desired.

     class Simulation
-      constructor: (profile) ->
+      constructor: (@profile) ->
-        @schools = [new School(0, 0.0), new School(1, 0.0)]
+        @schools = for school, i in @profile.schools new School(i, school.impact)
         @students = for n in [1..1000]
           student = new Student Math.random()
           student.school = @schools[n % 2]
           student

-every tick remove a random % from each school.

-A % cohort will be reset (graduate and enroll) and choose a new school.
-If we are simulating selectivity, then any student with a better than average score will go to the higher performing school

-They choose a new school by
+We now need our simulation to do something.
+During each tick in the simulation (a generic time period that could represent terms, semesters, or years), a percentage of students graduate and leave the school.
+These students are in turn replaced by new enrollments.
+A certain percentage of those enrolling will be selective however.

+[Note about selection].

+Of these selective students the best will enroll in the top performing school.
+[Note about school policies and how they can be modelled].

+The result is that the graduating cohort will be `reset` with some selectively reallocated.

     Simulation::graduate = () ->